 Remember to test your backup solution, whatever it may be!
 Testing should include the full cycle: backup, destroy everything and then restore.
 If you never test your system this way, can you ever really trust your backup?

-If you liked this post, please follow us on LinkedIn for more content like this!
+And if you liked this post, please follow us on LinkedIn for more content like this!